 After seeing this:

-Alternatino-“alternative” and “latino”- is a series of comical videos premiered by Comedy Central in the US and worldwide.
-One of the episodes is a short video-sketch " The worst architect", which, apparently, present us with a genius of fictitious name, Gerard Fjuck, the architect.
-He is an example of a type of revered figure we know well: the starchitect, the latest incarnation of the branded genius, an "author", a creator blessed by the uniqueness of his creations.
+Alternatino- from “alternative” and “latino”- is a series of comical videos premiered by the cable channel Comedy Central.
+One of the episodes is a short video-sketch titled " The world's worst architect", which present us with a genius of fictitious name, Gerard Fjuck, the architect.
+He is an example of a type of revered figure we know well in the contemporary world: the starchitect, the latest incarnation of the branded genius, an "author", a creator blessed by the uniqueness of his creations.
 Gerard Fjuck is admired, is venerated and followed by fans and spectators alike.
 Gerard Fjuck is one of a kind creator, an impassioned man with a unique vision, an uncompromising prophet of a personal aesthetic.

 The initial scene takes us to the architect as creator, thinking, alone in front of the paper, in his studio in a high rise building, describing the moment of the conception with something of a commonplace: “all starts with a line”.
 Then we get to the chorus: his assistant (is he a genius?, I think so”), to the amazed sideline commentators ("This is the kind of shit he does"), there is the endorsement, the before him/after him take, the interviews, the footage, all assembled carefully and neatly.